 Cons of cosigning a mortgage

 Your credit could decline.
-Any late payment, foreclosure, or other action by the lender after missed payments will affect your credit report and credit score.
+Any late payment, foreclosure or other action by the lender after missed payments will affect your own credit report and credit score.

-Relationship could get messy.
-If your family member doesn’t pay every month, then you may have to have some tough conversations.
+Relationships could get messy.
+If your family member doesn’t make the loan payments every month, then you may have to have some tough conversations.

 “If an adult child misses monthly payments, then bad marks can appear on the parent’s credit report.
 This can make for messy relationships, and will make it tougher to want to help them again financially,” Krop says.